-Real estate needs to be purchased in a pre-approved project, with everything from condos to villas and hotel shares being included.
+Real estate needs to be purchased in a pre-approved project or approve via the Private Home Scheme, with everything from condos to villas and hotel shares being included.

 The minimum investment required for the main applicant is $200,000.
 This investment would typically be a hotel share, and it is resalable only after 7 years.